gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.8
+- Fixed bug from 2.3.7 that caused all threats to have 3 wounds
+- Fixed bug from 2.3.7 that caused effects (such as armor) to not be applied
+- IMPORTANT: ALL CATEGORIES ON THE NEW CARD SETTINGS SCREEN SHOULD POINT TO A DISTINCT DECK, STACK, OR HAND IN ORDER FOR THE CARDS SYSTEM AND COMBAT TRACKER TO WORK CORRECTLY.
+Most bugs that users experienced in 2.3.7 could be traced back to duplicate or broken settings.
+We will work on creating a smoother, and less problematic integration for these settings in upcoming releases.

+v.
 2.3.7
 - New GM screen interface - be sure to update your Living Land and Core Rulebook modules before using this feature.